 The Bottom Line

-- Language may be too complicated for some.
+- Part of the treatment may be cost-prohibitive for some.